 Successful completion of Washington State History is a high school graduation requirement.
 Washington State History instruction occurs in the 7th and 8th grade in the Bellevue School District.
 Students who transfer into the Bellevue School District after 7th grade will be required to satisfactorily complete Washington State History curriculum in order to meet the graduation requirement.
 High School registrars will note successful completion of Washington State History on students’ transcripts.

-If you have not completed the Washington State History requirement, please look at the Washington State History Options or talk to your student’s counselor.
+If you have not completed the Washington State History requirement, please talk to your student’s counselor to discuss options.

 Honor Cords & Eligibility Requirements:

 Sammamish High School provides honor cord distinction for students achieving any of the three following accomplishments: Completing 200+ community service hours, being a member of National Honors Society in good standing, & Maintaining a Cumulative GPA of 3.5 or better for their high school career.
 Our 4.0 cumulative GPA students will receive recognition and a medal at the graduation ceremony.
 Here are the requirements to achieve each distinction:

 - 200+ Community Service Hours (Red & White Honor Cord): This distinction is given to students having completed 200 or more standalone hours of community service, during their time in high school, and is a celebration of students demonstrating extraordinary commitment in service to their community.
 These hours must be separate from any hours attributing to another distinction, such as National Honors Society, but may include the 40 hours required for graduation.

 - National Honors Society (Gold): Members of National Honors Society (NHS) demonstrate outstanding character, leadership, service, and academics.
 Students must earn a cumulative GPA of 3.65 or higher and meet community service requirements to qualify.
 Eligibility for this distinction is communicated and determined by the NHS Advisor, Ms. Youmans.